MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/ab-testing/ab-testing-with-title-data.md

             // Coroutine will wait here, until we set log in waiting flag to true while(!isLoggedIn) yield return null;

-            // Secondly, we execute CloudScript call to our function called "GetTItleDataAB"
+            // Secondly, we execute CloudScript call to our function called "GetTitleDataAB"
             // We pass in TitleKey.
 In this example, it is "MyMessage" PlayFabClientAPI.ExecuteCloudScript(new ExecuteCloudScriptRequest {
                 FunctionName = "GetTitleDataAB",